Spring Garden Revival

 Phone: (617) 972-6426

-Website: Watertown Conservation Commission
+Official Website: Watertown Conservation Commission

 Professional Installation Standards, Application Depths & Quality Control Requirements

-Professional mulch installation in Watertown follows strict standards to ensure plant health and environmental protection.
-Certified landscape professionals are trained in proper application, including maintaining a 2-4 inch mulch depth (never exceeding 4 inches), a 6-inch clearance around tree trunks and plant stems to prevent moisture damage and pest issues, and a 3-5 inch setback from building foundations.
-Crisp bed edges prevent migration onto sidewalks and driveways.
-Site preparation includes weed control and edge definition, with hand spreading for precision and mechanical spreading for large areas.
-Quality assurance involves verifying material quality, ensuring uniform coverage, and monitoring plant health post-installation.
-Most professional installations include a one-year warranty for material performance.
-For more information on standards, contact: Watertown Community Development & Planning
+Professional mulch installation in Watertown adheres to strict standards to ensure landscape health and environmental compliance.
+Certified landscape professionals are trained in proper application techniques, including maintaining a 2-4 inch mulch depth (never exceeding 4 inches), a 6-inch clearance around tree trunks and plant stems to prevent moisture damage, and a 3-5 inch setback from building foundations.
+Site preparation involves weed control and crisp bed edging, with hand spreading for precision and mechanical spreading for large areas.
+Quality assurance includes verifying material quality, uniform coverage, and post-installation plant health monitoring.
+Most professional installations offer a one-year warranty on material performance, supporting long-term landscape success.

 149 Main Street, Watertown, MA 02472